August 10, 2018 by Tom Ulrich, Broad Institute of MIT and Harvard

 Researchers have generated a cellular atlas of the mouse brain, based on the gene expression profiles of nearly 700,000 individual cells covering nine major brain regions.

-The new atlas, reported in Cell, provides a window into the 's remarkable diversity of cells, a starting point for studying how genes and genetic variants contribute to neurological and psychiatric disorders, and insights into how different kinds of neurons achieve their highly specialized functions.
+The new atlas, reported in Cell, provides a window into the brain's remarkable diversity of cells, a starting point for studying how genes and genetic variants contribute to neurological and psychiatric disorders, and insights into how different kinds of neurons achieve their highly specialized functions.
 All data from the study are publicly available in an interactive analysis portal called DropViz.

-"Genetic studies of psychiatric and neurological disorders are now implicating many specific genes, but we need to be able to make the scientific connections from genes to and circuits," said study senior author and Broad institute member Steven McCarroll, the director of genetics at the Stanley Center for Psychiatric Research and the Dorothy and Milton Flier Professor of Biomedical Science and Genetics at Harvard Medical School.
+"Genetic studies of psychiatric and neurological disorders are now implicating many specific genes, but we need to be able to make the scientific connections from genes to cell populations and circuits," said study senior author and Broad institute member Steven McCarroll, the director of genetics at the Stanley Center for Psychiatric Research and the Dorothy and Milton Flier Professor of Biomedical Science and Genetics at Harvard Medical School.

 "Historically, months of experiments were often required to figure out which cell populations express even one of these genes.
 By creating a data resource like this—in which scientists can simply look these things up online—we hope to enable a stronger understanding of how brain illness arises in specific cell populations."